Epictetus/client_side_validations-rails_2/README.markdown

-# ClientSideValidations for Rails 2.x #
+# ClientSideValidations for Rails 2.3.x #

-This gem provides a thin wrapper for [ClientSideValidations](https://github.com/bcardarella/client_side_validations)
+This gem provides a thin wrapper for [ClientSideValidations](https://github.com/bcardarella/client_side_validations) to be used in Rails 2.3.x

 ## Installation ##